Last updated: September 11th, 2020

-The number of people who can attend a service at Skipton Crematorium has been increased, from five to 10, as of June 1, 2020.
+The number of people who can attend a service at Skipton Crematorium has been increased, from 10 to 15, as of July 6, 2020.

-A maximum of six people can also stand outside the chapel building.
+A maximum of 15 people can also stand outside the chapel building.
 All those who attend must observe the correct social distancing.

-However, no more than six are allowed to congregate outside, as this is a breach of the lockdown regulations.
+However, no more than 15 are allowed to congregate outside, as this is a breach of the Government’s guidelines.